Category: Powers of Yoga

 - Austerities – Austerities are called Tapas in Sanskrit.
 If you are a glutton for punishment, you may enjoy this kind of thing and somehow develop siddhis.
 Nevertheless, even if it’s part of Niyama (2nd limb of yoga), performing austerities is not the primary objective of the meditative path.

-- Psychedelics Drugs & Entheogens – Siddhis can be developed by using Psychedelics Drugs or Entheogens, but they cannot be compared to the higher class of spiritual powers only attained through Samyama meditation.
-If you’re really into this, I suggest that you read the works of John C. Lilly (inventor of the isolation tank) and Stanislav Grof (one of the founders of transpersonal psychology).
+- Psychedelics Drugs & Entheogens – Siddhis can be developed by using Psychedelics Drugs or Entheogens, though it is said that they cannot be compared to the higher class of spiritual powers only attained through Samyama meditation.
+You can find numerous descriptions of non-ordinary consciousness states by reading the works of John C. Lilly (inventor of the isolation tank) and Stanislav Grof (one of the founders of transpersonal psychology).

 - Mantras – Mantras are effective tools for attaining steadiness of the mind.
 They are also efficient in invoking certain energies in the realm of the unconscious.
 But, of course, Patanjali only recommended meditation because that was his mojo.